 - If it doesn’t pull away in one piece, dislodge any remaining membrane, grip it with a paper towel, and pull the membrane away.

 - Then place the ribs in a rectangular dish or baking pan.

-- Coat the ribs evenly on both sides with the rub.
+- Coat the ribs evenly on all sides with the marinade.

-- To grill the ribs, if using a gas barbecue, preheat to medium (325F).
+- If using a gas barbecue, preheat it to medium (325F).

 - If using charcoal or wood, prepare a fire.

 - When the coals or wood are ash covered, push them to the outside of the grill.